Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: Morse-Bott computations in the Fukaya category

 There are some transversality issues in the definition of moduli spaces of flipping pearly trees, involving the possibility of unstable disk and sphere bubbles.
 In the moduli spaces of holomorphic disks that we used to define the relative Fukaya category, we avoided this problem by introducing extra internal marked points where they intersected the divisors $D$.
 This approach is no longer possible for flipping pearly trees: they can intersect the divisors on their boundary.
 For this reason, we can not guarantee transversality and therefore can not give a complete Morse-Bott description of $CF^*(L^n,L^n)$ in the relative Fukaya category.

 However, for moduli spaces with very few intersections with the divisors (in particular, those which intersect only a single divisor), we can rule out any unstable disk or sphere bubbles in an ad hoc way.
 Thus, we are able to give a Morse-Bott description of $CF^*(L^n,L^n)$ to first order, and in particular to identify the first-order deformation class in $\mathcal{F}(M,D)$.
-This allows us, via Theorem \ref{theorem:2defclassram}, to determine the first-order deformation class in $\mathcal{F}(M,D,\bm{a})$.
+This allows us to determine the first-order deformation class in $\mathcal{F}(M,D,\bm{a})/\mathfrak{m}^2$ via Theorem \ref{theorem2:2defclassram}, and hence in $\mathcal{F}(\phi)/\mathfrak{m}^2$ by Proposition \ref{proposition2:2branchedfirst}.
 The first-order deformation class is all we need to determine that the algebra is of type A, so the failure of transversality in our Morse-Bott model at higher order does not concern us (to clarify: $CF^*(L^n,L^n)$ is perfectly well-defined at all orders, but our Morse-Bott model for it is well-defined only to first order).

-After describing the construction of the Lagrangian $L^n$ in Section \ref{subsec:2ln}, the structure of this section follows that of Section \ref{sec:2moduli}: first we introduce the moduli space of flipping pearly trees (possible domains for a holomorphic flipping pearly tree), then we describe our choice of perturbation data, then we describe the moduli space of holomorphic flipping pearly trees (pseudoholomorphic maps into $M$), explain why transversality holds, then describe Gromov compactness.
+After describing the construction of the Lagrangian $L^n$ in Section \ref{subsec:2ln}, the structure of this section follows that of Section \ref{sec:2moduli}: first we introduce the moduli space of flipping pearly trees (possible domains for a holomorphic flipping pearly tree), then we describe our choice of perturbation data, then we describe the moduli space of holomorphic flipping pearly trees (pseudo-holomorphic maps into $M$), explain why transversality holds, then describe Gromov compactness.